m-lamonaca/programming-notes/CSS/CSS.md

 ## Selectors

-Tthe selector points to the html element to style.
+The selector points to the html element to style.

 ```css
 selector {property: value; property: value}